Tropical Storm Debby could prove just as dangerous as a major hurricane

 Where a storm hits and its inland path are also important.
 Geography, population, quality of infrastructure and the age of homes and businesses in an area can also factor into how much damage a storm can bring.
 Also, it’s important to remember that tornadoes can form regardless of a storm’s size.

-It was fortunate that Debby landed in the region where the Florida's main peninsula meets the Panhandle in the north, one of the least populated areas of the state, but major cities like Savannah, Georgia, and Charleston, South Carolina, need to take the storm very seriously.
+It was fortunate that Tropical Storm Debby landed in the region where Florida's main peninsula meets the Panhandle in the north, one of the least populated areas of the state, but major cities like Savannah, Georgia, and Charleston, South Carolina, need to take the storm very seriously.

 Although historic downtown Savannah sits on a bluff comfortably above the Savannah River, the surrounding area, including Tybee Island, contains low-lying marshes.
 Charleston and surrounding areas are very susceptible to flooding — especially if the storm pushes water inland and prevents the myriad of creeks and marshes from draining heavy rains into the Atlantic.